jtgry/grayandco/content/_index.md

     image: "/uploads/DSC_0036-2.jpg"
     heading: Photography
     content: 'You work hard creating and running your business, and we want to showcase everything that makes you great!
-Professional photos are one of the most important aspects of your online presence and essential to customers understanding who you are. '
+Your photos are one of the most important aspects of your online presence and essential to customers understanding who you are. '
     more_text: ''
     more_url: ''
 - template: block-statement